unified-ban/Docs/docs/ban.md

 If you have the correct permissions as administrator, the user will be banned correctly.

+## Reverse
+If you want to unban an user for some reason, you can use the command /unban with the same syntax of the /ban command.

 ## For developers
-This command is defined in the file `/Bot/Command/Ban.cs`.
+/ban is defined in the file `/Bot/Command/Ban.cs`, and /unban is defined in the file `/Bot/Command/Unban.cs`.